bradygaster/Contoso.Monitoring/docs/question02.md

 # Question 2 (of 4)

-What do you think about the name 'Grain' for this concept?
+What do you think about the name 'Silo' for this concept?

 How would you rate these names for the concept of a Silo?